Reproducing and debugging kernel builds

 Run the actual build command

-The command used to build the kernel is also printed in the job logs.
-Some
+The command used to build the kernel is printed in the job logs and also

 Copy and run the command.
 For the rpmbuild